openspim/openspim.github.io/µOpenSPIM.md

   - (K) Console
         - The console window can be useful to see what is going on in the background of the plugin and to spot error messages.
-    1. Clicking *Clear* will delete al written content.
+    1. Clicking *Clear* will delete all written content.